Impacts of stellar wind and supernovae on the star cluster formation: origins of extremely high N/O ratios and multiple stellar populations: NUMERICAL METHOD

 \subsection{Initial condition}

 Table \ref{Tab:model} summarizes the models considered in this paper.
 We set uniform-density spheres with turbulent velocity fields as initial conditions.
 We consider clouds with masses $M_{\rm cl} = 10^7, 10^8~M_{\odot}$ and the surface densities $\Sigma_{\rm cl} = 400-1500~M_{\odot}{\rm pc^{-2}}$.
+We select these parameters to investigate metal enrichment in star cluster formation, comparing the condition of massive and high-density cluster formation and timescales of stellar evolution.
+We further discuss the criterion for the formation of metal-enriched clusters in Section \ref{Subsection:cloud_compactness}.
 As in the previous papers \citep{2020MNRAS.497.3830F, 2021MNRAS.506.5512F}, we adopt the velocity power spectrum of $P(k) \propto k^{-4}$.
 The strength of the turbulent motion is given as the virial parameter defined as

 where $\sigma_0$ is the 3D velocity dispersion.
 We adopt the value of $\alpha_{\rm vir} = 2$, with which the turbulent motion balances with the self-gravity of a cloud.
 We also perform the simulations with $\alpha_{\rm vir} = 1$ and $0.5$ to investigate the effects of the virial parameters in the cases with $(M_{\rm cl}, R_{\rm cl}) = (10^8~M_{\odot}, 200~{\rm pc})$.
 We refine cells to resolve a Jeans length with more than 5 cells.
-In each simulation, the maximum refinement level is fixed at $l_{\rm max} = 4$, corresponding to the minimum cell length $\Delta x = 0.59 ~{\rm pc} (R_{\rm cl}/200~{\rm pc})$.
+In each simulation, we set uniform 64 meshes in each direction at the coarsest level, and the maximum refinement level is fixed at $l_{\rm max} = 4$, corresponding to the minimum cell length $\Delta x = 1.56 ~{\rm pc} (R_{\rm cl}/200~{\rm pc})$.
 We resolve cells on sink particles with the maximum resolution to simulate the motions of ejected materials.
 We set uniform metallicity as $Z=10^{-2} ~Z_{\odot}$ in all cases and assume the solar abundance ratios as the initial state.